If you want to apply to University of Missouri-St. Louis, the application fee is $35.

 Unweighted GPAs range from 4.0 to under 1.0.

-University of Missouri-St. Louis is a test optional school.
+University of Missouri-St. Louis has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 12% of University of Missouri-St. Louis's first-year students submitted their SAT scores with their application.
 89% of admitted applicants sent ACT scores.

 To be competitive with other University of Missouri-St. Louis applicants, you should strive to earn between 1105 and 1240 (or higher!) on the SAT.
 At University of Missouri-St. Louis 25% of admitted students scored higher than 1240 and 25% of scored lower than 1105, but the majority of students scored somewhere in between these two numbers.

 On the SAT Math Section, 25% of University of Missouri-St. Louis students scored 613 or higher and 75% of students scored 560 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of University of Missouri-St. Louis students scored 640 or higher, and 75% scored a 560 or higher.